 After a test phase of 5 years, during which different fire danger indices were implemented to compute fire danger, in 2007 the EFFIS network has adopted the Canadian Forest Fire Weather Index (FWI) System as the method to assess the fire danger level in a harmonized way throughout Europe.

-Fire danger is mapped in 6 classes (very low, low, medium, high, very high and extreme) with a spatial resolution of about 8 km (ECMWF data), 10 km (MF data) and 36 km (DWD data).
+Fire danger is mapped in 6 classes (very low, low, medium, high, very high and extreme) with a spatial resolution of about 8 km (European Center for Medium-range Weather Forecast - ECMWF data) and 10 km (MeteoFrance data).
 The fire danger classes are the same for all countries and maps show a harmonized picture of the spatial distribution of fire danger level throughout EU.

 The following are the FWI values used as thresholds of the fire danger classes in the map:

 (upper bound excluded)